cgmorales12/web-main/Solofront/README.md

 ## Invoice report script

-This project includes a small Node.js script that generates a sample invoice report in the console.
-To run it with the example data, execute:
+This project includes a small JavaScript invoice report script that can run in Node.js or directly in the browser.

+### Console

+To print the sample data in the console:

 ```bash
 node src/invoice-report.js
 ```

-You can also import the `generateInvoiceReport` function from this file and provide your own invoice data to produce a formatted summary.
+### Browser

+Open `src/invoice-report.html` in any web browser to view the same invoice rendered as an HTML table.
+The script exposes a `renderInvoiceReport` function that you can reuse to display custom invoice data inside your own pages.